 Canadians joining the world in tuning in to Prince Philip's funeral

-Many Canadians are joining royal watchers around the world today in saying their final goodbyes, albeit virtually, to Prince Philip.
+Many Canadians will be joining royal watchers around the world today in saying their final goodbyes, albeit virtually, to Prince Philip.

 Due to pandemic protocols Canadians intending to pay their last respects will be limited to gathering in only small groups to watch the proceedings either on television or online computer screens.